croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/modulesAndPackages.md

 ![Image 7 - Jackson libraries packaging comparison](images/07-jackson-libraries-packaging-comparison.jpg "Image 7 - Jackson libraries packaging comparison") <br/>
 *Image 7 - Jackson libraries packaging comparison*

-This time, in the core `klokwrk-lib-jackson` library, we need separated subpackages for splitting different functions.
+This time, in the core `klokwrk-lib-lo-jackson` library, we need separated subpackages for splitting different functions.
 It is worth noting the names of subpackages - `deser` and `ser`.
 They are the same as for corresponding packages in the Jackson library.
 This is standard practice when you are extending existing libraries, which aids in understanding and maintenance.

 ## Packaging for applications